 Once upon a time, group travel got a bad rap.
-This, we imagined, was the domain of stale coach trips and a languid, “through-the-window” brand of tourism.
+This, we imagined, was the domain of stale bus trips and a languid, “through-the-window” brand of tourism.
 Of guests who have nothing in common, being led around by a guide with a giant inflatable finger.

 Then wanderlusters Lee and Radha came along, and conjured up a whole new concept.
-This new vision was all about like-minded people who actually get on – a group of solo travellers united in their passion for great adventure.
+This new vision was all about like-minded people who actually get on – a group of solo travelers united in their passion for great adventure.
 Of trips that really gets under the skin of the place, with local hotels and bold, authentic experiences.

 In this new blueprint, group travel is not just about safety and security.
 It’s also the starting point for dazzling adventures, and delicious friendships – of the kind you’ll struggle to find by yourself.
 Put simply: it’s a recipe for all that is new, unique and dynamic about life.